 We always try to have no more than two or three campers from the same country in the same cabin.
 In fact, our perfect situation would be to have seven different languages represented in each cabin group.
 However, we cannot promise as it really depends on the number of campers that come from any given country.
 Please also understand that “cabin time” plays a small part of each day.
-The majority of each campers day is spend doing the many activities we offer.
-Your child will have plenty of opportunity to be with other children from the same country.
+The majority of each camper's day is spent doing the many activities we offer.
+Your child will have plenty of opportunities to be with other children from the same country.
 However we do encourage children to speak in English while at Camp California.

 The activities are based on learning skills that progress through a five-day program.
 Opening day we do a tour of camp and introduce all the campers to the different activities offered.
-Prior to your child’s arrival at camp your child should select 10 activities they would like to take for the first week in order of preference.
-Each day we offer two activity periods in the morning and four in the afternoon.
+Prior to your child’s arrival at camp, your child should select 10 activities they would like to take for the first week in order of preference.
+Each day we offer two activity periods in the morning and three in the afternoon.
 Monday is the introduction day in each of the activities.
 If after the first day a camper would like to change, then this will be the opportunity to do so.
 Starting Tuesday, all activities are well underway and it is not possible to change.
 Starting week two, campers have an opportunity to sign up for new activities for the full second week of camp.

 In most cases, the "Camp Mum" will be able to take care of a camper who is not feeling well.
 Our Camp Mums are either Qualified Nurses in their home countires, and/or trained in basic first aid and CPR.
 Additionally, all of our staff are trained in basic first aid, as well as many being certified in their home countries.
 For anything other than the basic bumps and bruises of childhood, we have a medical center and hospital less than 10 minutes from Camp California.